b13/geocoding/README.rst

 How to use
 ----------
-Instantiate the class via t3lib_div::makeInstance() or the object manager in your TYPO3 extension.
+Instantiate the class via GeneralUtility::makeInstance() or the object manager in your TYPO3 extension.
 Then use the public methods.

 GeoService
 ----------